Adnan4456/Todo/README.md

 ## ToDo App
 - Android  application written with kotlin programming language.
-- Consumes  Pixabay API to fetch and display a list of images using paging 3 library.
+- You can save you task in Room database and get all the list ok tasks using paging 3 library then comvert into flow.
+- You can mark complete and change changes will also reflect in database.
+- You can delete task from database.
 <br>

 Minimum API level supported is: 24